Long-time behavior of the Stokes-transport system in a channel: Long time stability of stratified profiles : proof of

 \end{proposition}

 \begin{remark} The interplay between horizontal derivatives of $\theta$ and the considered regularities is consistent with the operator $\Delta^{-2}\p_x^2$ from the linearized system

-Note that $\Delta^{-2}$ denotes the operator solving the bilaplacian $\Delta^2\psi=f$ equation endowed with the boundary condition $\psi=\p_z\psi=0$ on $\p\Omega$. \end{remark} A demonstration of the decays validity is provided in the rest of this Section.
-Remarks motivating the necessity of the bootstrap hypothesis and the method in general are included along the demonstration.
-We also develop our understanding of the obstacle to the iteration of this method to higher regularity on the perturbation.
+Note that $\Delta^{-2}$ denotes the operator solving the bilaplacian $\Delta^2\psi=f$ equation endowed with the boundary condition $\psi|_{\p\Omega}=\p_\bn\psi|_{\p\Omega}=0$. \end{remark} A proof of \cref{prop:stab-precise} is provided in the rest of this section.
+Remarks motivating the necessity of the bootstrap hypothesis and the method in general are included throughout.
+We also present our understanding of the obstacle to the iteration of this method to higher regularity on the perturbation.